 She smiled sadly.
 "That's what I used to think about him."

-He turned away from her then turned back angrily.
+He turned away from her then spun back around angrily.
 "How can you still love him?"

 She shrugged.
 "How can you love me?
 Love is strange, Steven.
 We love who we love.
 It doesn't always make sense.
 And this man, he is who he is.
 I hate him for hurting me.
-But I also respect that since he couldn't offer me what I wanted he did not insult me with less."
+But I also respect that since he couldn't offer me what I wanted, he didn't insult me with less."

 "Would you take his offer now?"